VardaHagh/VardaHagh.github.io/README.md

 - What can the makeup of dissertation committees tell us about trends in research?
 - How many Duke faculty cross departmental and school boundaries in their publishing and teaching activities, and can these activities be visualized?

 Aghil (my collaborator who is a graduate student at Duke) and I put together a poster that he presented at Duke Research Computing Symposium, and we received the third prize for this visualization.
-Here’s the poster we presented at the symposium:
+Here’s the poster we presented at the symposium (click on the picture to see it full size):

 <div align="center">
 <img src="https://vgy.me/3LSkgv.png" alt="3LSkgv.png" height="500px">